 Fire Suppression System

-About Fire Suppression Systems
+All About Fire Suppression Systems

-Systems are governed under National Fire Protection Association (NFPA) codes, they are the body who recommend and set regulations on proper installation and maintenance of all fire suppression systems, they set the list of criteria that must be met.
+Systems are governed under National Fire Protection Association (NFPA) codes, they are the body who recommend and set regulations on proper installation and maintenance of all fire suppression technology, they set the list of criteria that must be met.

 Some are still currently in use, but are no longer in production and actually illegal to manufacture.
 Make sure you know the difference between these systems, as using the wrong fire suppression system can actually do more damage than the fire itself.